formkit/docs-content/essentials/forms.md

 </example>

 <callout type="warning" label="Submitted data & v-model">
 Using <code>v-model</code> data in your submit handler could lead to unintended form mutations.
-Instead use the unbound copy of your form’s data that is passed to your submission handler.
+Instead, use the unbound copy of your form’s data that is passed to your submission handler.
 </callout>

 ## Submitting

-Forms usually submitted through normal user actions like clicking a submit button or hitting the `enter` key on a text node within the form.
+Forms are usually submitted through user actions like clicking a submit button or hitting the `enter` key on a text node within the form.
 Upon submission, the form (in sequence):

-- It ensures all inputs are settled (finished debouncing).
+1. It ensures all inputs are settled (finished debouncing).
-- Emits the `@submit-raw` event.
+1. Emits the `@submit-raw` event.
-- Sets the `submitted` state to true on all inputs — displaying any remaining validation errors (regardless of the `validation-behavior`).
+1. Sets the `submitted` state to true on all inputs — displaying any remaining validation errors (regardless of the `validation-behavior`).
-- If all inputs are valid it fires the `@submit` event.
+1. If all inputs are valid it fires the `@submit` event.
-- If the `@submit` event returns a `Promise` sets the form’s state to `loading` until it resolves.
+1. If the `@submit` event returns a `Promise` sets the form’s state to `loading` until it resolves.

 ### Submitting via XHR/Fetch request